smartmicro/smartmicro_ros2_radars/Readme.md

 required to run this node.
 This code is bundled with a version of Smart Access API.
 Please make sure the version used to publish the data is compatible with this version:

-- Date of release: `September 22, 2023`
+- Date of release: `December 20, 2023`
-- Smart Access Automotive version: `v3.4.0`
+- Smart Access Automotive version: `v3.5.0`
 - User interface version: `UMRR96 Type 153 AUTOMOTIVE v1.2.2`
 - User interface version: `UMRR11 Type 132 AUTOMOTIVE v1.1.2`
 - User interface version: `UMRR9F Type 169 AUTOMOTIVE v1.1.1`